 Oats are good for keeping you regular, increasing the amount of good bacteria in your gut, and lowering your risk of heart disease, but the benefits don't stop there.

-Research shows that oats may improve immunity, reduce your risk of type 2 diabetes, improve insulin sensitivity, and they're definitely good for your waistline—out of 38 different foods in a study on satiety, participants ranked oats No. 3 overall in terms of satiety and fullness, and No. 1 in the breakfast food category.
+Research shows that oats may improve immunity, reduce your risk of type 2 diabetes, improve insulin sensitivity, and they're definitely good for your waistline7—out of 38 different foods in a study on satiety, participants ranked oats No. 3 overall in terms of satiety and fullness, and No. 1 in the breakfast food category.

 In addition to the ones already mentioned, here's an outline of some additional benefits of oats:

-- 𝛽-glucan consumption increases insulin sensitivity.
+- 𝛽-glucan consumption increases insulin sensitivity9.

 Think beyond oatmeal.

 Fact: Eating oatmeal isn't the only way to enjoy oats!